Henry Logan (basketball): Professional

 Logan was drafted in the fourth round of the 1968 NBA draft by the Seattle SuperSonics.
 He was also drafted by the Oakland Oaks in the 1968 ABA draft.

 Logan played for the Oakland Oaks in the 1968–69 ABA season, when the Oaks won the 1969 ABA championship.

 Playing in 76 games, Logan scored 947 points for an average of 12.5 points per game.
 He increased that to an average of 13.6 points per game during the playoffs.

 During the 1969–70 season Logan played for the ABA's Washington Caps.
 He played in 32 games, scoring 311 points for an average of 9.7 points per game.

 Despite averaging 11.6 points per game throughout his professional career, his 1969–70 season with the Washington Caps was Logan's final full professional season.
 He did appear in one game, briefly, for the Virginia Squires during the 1971 ABA Playoffs, scoring one point on a free throw.

 In 2000, the North Carolina Sports Hall of Fame inducted Logan as member of its 37th class.
-Others in his induction class included Duke head basketball coach Mike Krzyzewski and Carolina Panthers owner Jerry Richardson.